rywible/wrela6/docs/design/semantic-surface-checking-design.md

 - This phase does not prove moves, consumes, loans, `take` closure, terminal closure, predicate fact availability, `requires` discharge, or validated buffer proofs.
 - This phase does not give stdlib source any private compiler authority.
-A vendored or replacement stdlib is checked as ordinary source.
+The toolchain `stdlib/wrela-std` source root, an ejected `src/wrela-std` copy, or a project-specific stdlib source tree is checked as ordinary source.
 - This phase does not lower platform primitives.
 It certifies source handles against catalog contracts and leaves lowering IDs attached for later phases.
 - This phase does not implement incremental compilation.